Buying a Home in a New York City New Development Vs. Old: Which is Better?

 Details on financing a condo in a new development

 Fortunately, interest rates for new developments are on par with other types of mortgages.
-However, your rate may be higher if you get financing when only 25% of the building’s units are sold—rather than 51%.
+However, your rate may be higher if you get financing when only the building’s units are sold—rather than 51%.

 Possible closing delays in new construction

-The building isliterally under construction, and it can sometimes take as long as 12–18 months to close—contrast that with the 30-60 days it typically takes already-built homes to close.
+The building is literally under construction, and it can sometimes take as long as 12–18 months to close—contrast that with the 30-60 days it typically takes already-built homes to close.

-The developer will alert buyers 30 days before the impending closing date becomes “official.”
+The developer will alert buyers 30 days before the impending closing date "becomes “official.”

-So, it would be wise for buyers not to make arrangements to move out of their existing homes until they receive that 30-day alert—as, notoriously, even the best-run construction projects can experience time and cost overruns, relative to original estimates.
+So, it would be wise for buyers not to make arrangements to move out of their existing homes until they receive that 30-day alert—as, notoriously, even the best-run construction projects can experience time and cost overruns relative to original estimates.

-When it comes to construction running overtime, one form of protection buyers have is that, by law, the sponsor must have at least one closing in the building, accompanied by a Temporary Certificate of Occupancy, by the end of the first budget year (the first budget year runs 365 days, starting from the developer’s projected date of completion).
+When it comes to construction running overtime, one form of protection buyers have is that, by law, the sponsor must have at least one closing in the building, accompanied by a Temporary Certificate of Occupancy, by the end of the first budget year (the first budget year runs 365 days, starting developer's "eloper’s projected date of completion).

 Cancellation or trying to wrangle concessions from the developer are among the only resources buyers have for developers who fail to make the closing date.